-Given the large stable of PJX properties with multiple targets, the company will continue to explore and form strategic alliances to discover and advance multiple gold and/or base metal (copper, zinc, lead, silver) deposits.
+Drilling and exploration are planned to test these target areas during 2023.
+Given the large stable of PJX properties with multiple targets, the company will also continue to explore and form strategic alliances to discover and advance multiple gold and/or base metal (copper, cobalt, zinc, lead, silver) targets with deposit potential.